-Section 1.1 What are "network providers" and "covered services"?
+Section 1.1 What are network providers and covered services?

-- "Providers" are healthcare providers and other healthcare professionals licensed by the state to provide medical services and care.
-The term "providers" also includes hospitals and other healthcare facilities. - "Network providers" are the healthcare providers and other healthcare professionals, medical groups, hospitals, and other healthcare facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
+- Providers are doctors and other healthcare professionals licensed by the state to provide medical services and care.
+The term providers also includes hospitals and other healthcare facilities. - Network providers are the doctors and other healthcare professionals, medical groups, hospitals, and other healthcare facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
 The providers in our network bill us directly for care they give you.
-When you see a network provider, you pay only your share of the cost for their services. - "Covered services" include all the medical care, healthcare services, supplies equipment, and Prescription Drugs that are covered by our plan.
+When you see a network provider, you pay only your share of the cost for their services. - Covered services include all the medical care, healthcare services, supplies equipment, and Prescription Drugs that are covered by our plan.
 Your covered services for medical care are listed in the benefits chart in Chapter 4.
 Your covered services for prescription drugs are discussed in Chapter 5.